 model

 .
-We'll briefly jump into Post Hoc and Options before pasting our syntax.
+We'll briefly jump into and before pasting our syntax.

 The post hoc test we'll run is Tukey’s HSD (Honestly Significant Difference), denoted as